unovafr/brevo-openapi/docs/ContactsApi.md

 end

 api_instance = Brevo::ContactsApi.new
-email = 'email_example' # String | Email address (urlencoded) of the contact
-opts = {
+identifier = nil # GetContactInfoIdentifierParameter | Email (urlencoded) OR ID of the contact opts = {
-  start_date: Date.parse('2013-10-20'), # Date | Mandatory if endDate is used.
-Starting date (YYYY-MM-DD) of the statistic events specific to campaigns.
+  start_date: 'start_date_example', # String | **Mandatory if endDate is used.** Starting date (YYYY-MM-DD) of the statistic events specific to campaigns.
 Must be lower than equal to endDate
-  end_date: Date.parse('2013-10-20') # Date | Mandatory if startDate is used.
-Ending date (YYYY-MM-DD) of the statistic events specific to campaigns.
-Must be greater than equal to startDate
+  end_date: 'end_date_example' # String | **Mandatory if startDate is used.** Ending date (YYYY-MM-DD) of the statistic events specific to campaigns.
+Must be greater than equal to startDate.
+Maximum difference between startDate and endDate should not be greater than 90 days
 }

 begin
   # Get email campaigns' statistics for a contact
-  result = api_instance.get_contact_stats(email, opts)
+  result = api_instance.get_contact_stats(identifier, opts)
   p result
 rescue Brevo::ApiError => e
   puts "Error when calling ContactsApi->get_contact_stats: #{e}"